gcc-mirror/gcc/gcc/config/m32c/cond.md

   [(set_attr "flags" "x")]
   )

-;; A cond_to_int followed by a compare against zero is essentially a no-op.
+;; A cond_to_int followed by a compare against zero is essentially a ;; no-op.
+However, the result of the cond_to_int may be used by later ;; insns, so make sure it's dead before deleting its set.

 (define_peephole2
   [(set (match_operand:HI 0 "mra_qi_operand" "")